When I proposed to my wife, Blue Nile was in its infancy.

 There are also 30-day returns, 100% refund, and a lifetime warranty.
 If you see the piece and are not satisfied, send it back.

 If that wasn't enough, you also get one free resizing on all engagement rings and wedding bands within the first year.
-If you make an error in measurement, or you find the fit to be just a little off, you can get it resized.
+If you make an error in measuring your ring size, or you find the fit to be just a little off, you can get it resized.

 Oh!
 If you want to engrave the ring, that's free too.